kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 # This Practice Builds
 	- Complete each problem in the order viewed.
+	  ---An airplane is flying and there is wind.
+		- logseq.order-list-type:: number
 		  ---
-	- Wind is acting on an airplane logseq.order-list-type:: number
+		- A swimmer is
-	  ---
-	- logseq.order-list-type:: number
+		  logseq.order-list-type:: number
 		  ---